Read STWR books online

 First published by Troudabour books in 2016.

 The following interview with Mohammed Sofiane Mesbahi was initially conducted at the time of the Paris climate conference in December, 2015—the first truly universal deal to tackle climate change.
-Four years on, the views put forth in our extended discussion—now presented as a book for a wider audience—are, in many ways, more pertinent than ever.
+Four years on, the views put forth in this extended discussion—now presented as a book for a wider audience—are more pertinent than ever.

 Published by Troubadour books in December 2019.

-We are unable to seriously envision a new economic paradigm for managing the earth’s shared resources, unless we first contemplate the need for a psychosocial transformation across the world, whereby the awareness of the average person is expanded to embrace the common good of humanity as a whole, writes Mohammed Sofiane Mesbahi.
+We are unable to seriously envision a new economic paradigm for managing the earth’s shared resources, unless we first contemplate the need for a psychosocial transformation across the world, whereby the awareness of the average person is expanded to embrace the common good of humanity as a whole.